oleksandrbyk/olek-php-concrete5-sample/README.md

 Licensed under the MIT license.
 See LICENSE for more information.

-Copyright (c) 2014 Mainio Tech Ltd.
+Copyright (c) 2014 Oleksandr Byk Tech Ltd.